 - Produced 1983–1986

-Includes new universal power supply & facsimile manual.
+Includes facsimile manual.
 The plastic on this model has yellowed slightly over time.
 This is most noticeable on the blue buttons which now appear green.
+Battery door clip requires glue.
+Requires 9 volt centre negative power supply.

 Video: https://youtu.be/-lxLhXXyfqI?t=508